cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 Sometimes, running a full test suite can take a long time.
 If you’re working on code in a particular area, you might want to run only the tests pertaining to that code.
 You can choose which tests to run by passing `scarb cairo-test` an option `-f` (for "filter"), followed by the name of the test you want to run as an argument.

-To demonstrate how to run a single test, we’ll first create two test functions, as shown in Listing 10-7, and choose which ones to run.
+To demonstrate how to run a single test, we’ll first create two test functions, as shown in Listing {{#ref two-tests}}, and choose which ones to run.

 <span class="filename">Filename: src/lib.cairo</span>